 The ILO’s “Decent Work and Youth” report on Honduras indicates that, among others, this situation requires specific action in education, training and development of entrepreneurial capacity.

 So, this is exactly our solution.

 Low-income children and teenagers from rural communities surrounding the city of El Progreso, Honduras, aged 11 to 18, who have completed 6th grade of obligatory education, and who due to varied circumstances have no other access to an education.
 Their attitude of personal development encourages them to want to continue their studies and access quality employment.

 *The annual budget is supported by Veron Foundation and Nacar Foundation, almost at 50/50

 ● Glass school employees: teachers, administrative team, cleaning and surveillance.

 ● Families of students and employees.

-● Rural communities in which the young people live
+● Rural communities in which the students live.

-● Companies and businesses that can hire young people trained, qualified and with values and capacities for work.
+● Companies and businesses that can hire trained and qualified young adults with values and capacities for work.

 ● General – improvement of business services, improvement of money circulation, socio-economic improvement.